timklapdor/csulx/_strategies/Extra-Markers-Moderation.md

 Setting up for success

-Share the information contained in the moderation portal on the [CSU Assessment ](https://www.csu.edu.au/division/learning-and-teaching/home/assessment-and-moderation)site
+Share the information contained in the moderation portal on the [CSU Assessment](https://www.csu.edu.au/division/learning-and-teaching/home/assessment-and-moderation)site

 * Hold a moderation meeting using Adobe Connect in the week prior to the start of session.
 * Conduct a follow up moderation meeting once assessments have been submitted to ensure consistency